course-details-portlet

 Course content

 The course provides an introduction to fish welfare from the individual to the industrial level.
-The course will provide an increased professional understanding of what provides good fish welfare, how to monitor fish welfare and why this is important.
-The main focus will be on salmon and trout for the greatest relevance to the aquaculture industry, but other species can be included if relevant.
+The course will provide an increased understanding of what provides good fish welfare, how to monitor and evaluate fish welfare and why this is important.
+The main focus will be on salmonids for the greatest relevance to the aquaculture industry, but other species may be included if relevant.

-The course runs over one semester and consists of two parts; an online part and a mandatory session with laboratory exercises.
-In the online part, a basic introduction to fish welfare and stress physiology will be given.
-In the mandatory session, there will be a laboratory exercise focusing on stress in salmon.
+The course runs over one semester and consists of two parts; an online part and one mandatory in-person seminar with laboratory exercises and group work.
+In the online part, a basic introduction to fish welfare and salmonid biology will be given.
+In the mandatory session, there will be a laboratory exercise focusing on welfare scores and fish anatomy.

 Topics that will be covered are:

-• The natural life history of salmonids and similar fish in aquaculture for increased understanding of the fish's needs through different life stages
+• The natural life history of wild and farmed salmonids for increased understanding of the fish's needs through different life stages

 • Basic physiology with focus on production, smoltification and how stress affects the fish